-Australia's greenhouse abatement and climate change policies have evolved steadily since the release of the National Greenhouse Response Strategy in 1997.
+Australia's greenhouse abatement and climate change policies have evolved consistently for more than 15 years, since the release of the National Greenhouse Response Strategy in 1997.
 The paper received overall bi-partisan support, including support for national energy efficiency measures.
 Appendix 2 records some of the more important stages in that development.